 DM App #4 – Dynamic metadata system also known as ST 2094-40 [8].

 High Dynamic Range – A feature that allows representation of video levels with much higher luminance values than is possible with traditional video methods.
 (See Section 5.2.2.)

+Level – A defined set of constraints on the values that may be taken by the syntax elements and variables of the VVC specification [3].

+Profile – A specified subset of the syntax of the VVC specification [3].

 Spatial Scalable Coding – A method of providing low and high spatial resolution versions of content through use of a base and an enhancement layer.